 We have had a very small number of folks that noted starter issues when used with our E36 or E46 LS swap headers, and we try to answer every question we get over email.
 This post started as an answer to one such customer.
 It almost always comes down to an engine tune that is too rich, allowing for that excess fuel to burn within the exhaust headers, which can pump out a LOT of excess heat.

 We don't feel the need for any special starters, and for all of our LS builds we use this new AC Delco starter, even with over 700 hp NA engines.
-Our shop car 2015 Mustang "Trigger" uses this same start and has zero issues with 627 whp and a season of use.
+Our shop car 2015 Mustang "Trigger" uses this same starter and has zero issues with 650-750 whp over several seasons of use.

 We did have one of our LS swap builds that suffered from enormous underhood heat issues, but it was 100% from super terrible tuning work.
 This was a car that was undrivable under 3500 rpms and had major issues.
 I will try to explain, without naming names.

 In addition to too rich, not enough spark advance also puts a lot more heat into the cylinder heads and exhaust.
-Sometimes a ?conservative? tune can actually cause overheating issues on a NA engine.
+Sometimes a "conservative" tune can actually cause overheating issues on a NA engine.
+Once again - this is simply poor tuning causing needless heat.

 THERMAL MANAGEMENT IN AREAS OF NEED